Multidimensional Budget-Feasible Mechanism Design

 The above mechanisms match the lower bounds in Theorems~\ref{rand-overbid} and~\ref{detlb} (a).
 We next devise a universally budget-feasible mechanism that achieves an $O(\log\psmax)$-approximation relative to $\optalg$, assuming no-overbidding.

-\begin{theorem} Assuming no-overbidding, we can obtain polytime mechanisms $\mech_1$ and $\mech_2$ for XOS valuations that achieve an $O(\log n)$-approximation relative to $\optalg$, such that: \begin{enumerate}[label=(\alph*), topsep=0ex, noitemsep, leftmargin=*] \item $\mech_1$ is budget-feasible in expectation, works with general costs, and uses a demand oracle; \item $\mech_2$ is universally budget-feasible, works with superadditive costs, and uses a constrained demand oracle. \end{enumerate} The approximation guarantees can be improved to $O(\log\max_i|\pset_i|)$ (relative to $\optalg$), provided that we can solve the following algorithmic problem, for a given player-set $\pl'\sse[k]$:
+\begin{theorem} Assuming no-overbidding, we can obtain polytime mechanisms $\mech_1$ and $\mech_2$ for XOS valuations that achieve an $O(\log\max_i|\pset_i|)$-approximation relative to $\optalg$, such that: \begin{enumerate}[label=(\alph*), topsep=0ex, noitemsep, leftmargin=*] \item $\mech_1$ is budget-feasible in expectation, works with general costs, and uses a demand oracle; \item $\mech_2$ is universally budget-feasible, works with superadditive costs, and uses a constrained demand oracle. \end{enumerate} \end{theorem}